alexandregama/mastering-jackson/README.md

 We just need to use the @JsonAnyGetter annotation

+## 13 - Ignoring Properties in the JSON with Jackson

+@JsonIgnoreProperties

+@JsonIgnoreProperties(ignoreUnknown=true)

-## Deserializing a JSON Object when it doesn't Match the Java Object
+## 14 - Deserializing a JSON Object when it doesn't Match the Java Object

 @JsonCreator